Robots, chutes, conveyors: Amazon's giant Papillion center is an engineering marvel

 Amazon has five operational locations in the Omaha market, in addition to a Whole Food Market location.

-The facilities include the Papillion fulfillment center, a supplemental fulfillment center in Council Bluffs, Iowa, two delivery stations in Papillion and Omaha, and an Amazon Air Gateway at Eppley Airfield.
+The facilities include the Papillion fulfillment center; a supplemental fulfillment center in Council Bluffs; two delivery stations in Papillion and Omaha; and an Amazon Air Gateway at Eppley Airfield.